k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

     <img src="images/07_14_03.PNG" alt="image" style="zoom:75%;" />

   * Starting from Fabric V6.5.9, **SyncDeleteMode** Actor is added to the template.
 The purpose of **SyncDeleteMode** Actor is to set the population's Delete Mode.
-By default, the Actor sets the Delete Mode to OFF, meaning the population inherits the respective LU Table's Delete Mode.
+By default, the Actor sets the Delete Mode to OFF, which means the population inherits the respective LU Table's Delete Mode.

   *  [Click for more information about LU table's Delete Mode](/articles/06_LU_tables/04_table_properties.md#delete-mode).